First model from all-new, Chinese-owned, Volvo-engineered brand is a sharable crossover

 Looks smart, great to drive, plenty of tech on offer.
 It's not the UK's best selling family hatch by accident

 What is it?

-The Ford Focus gets a big overhaul.
+The Ford Focus last year got a big overhaul.
 It’s a mid-life nip and tuck for the third-generation model.
-From the outside, the changes are slight, with new lights and a glitzier grille pretty much the sum of it.
+From the outside, the changes are slight, with new lights and a glitzier grille pretty much the sum of it (saying that, the effect is pronounced, making it seem prettier and less dumpy).
 You can’t blame Ford for leaving the design largely untouched, though: this has been the world’s best-selling car for the last two years, and this new one is all set to extend that run.

 The Focus has always been a fine car to drive, with a ride and handling balance to shame many cars with much sportier pretensions.
 When the mk3 launched in 2011, though, it lacked a little of the sparkle that its predecessors had made their own.
 Happily, though, a few comfort-minded tweaks – lighter steering and more compliance in the suspension – have actually rekindled the fun factor.
 This is a hatchback for people who like driving, with a keen front end and a rear axle that’s happy to play a role in cornering, too.

 Engine wise, there’s a pair of new 1.5-litre diesels which dip below the magic 99g/km mark, and will account for around half of UK sales, Ford’s spunky little 1.0-litre turbo triple taking most of the other half.